 Place mirrors near windows to let in reflective light.

 This simple hack can help bring in more light into rather small and dark interiors.
 But keep in mind to not add too many mirrors to avoid turning the space into a mirror maze.
 Place a mirror within close proximity to a light source or opposite a window to reflect natural light.
 Again, the presence of more than one large mirror may make it appear uncomfortably bright.

 5. Cheap artwork

 Just like a colorful accessory can add a different dimension to your outfit, artwork can add life to a room.
-You could find an artwork online that would suit your taste or buy poster prints of many famous paintings online.
-Add a frame of your choice and you’ve got yourself a DIYed artwork! 🤩 If you’d like to opt for a more abstract form of art, you could also choose to frame up magazine cut-outs, pieces of patterned fabric, or your favorite wallpaper or any other random designs, patterns, or cartoons printed out.
+You could find an artwork online that would suit your taste or buy prints of many famous paintings online, even by some of the great renaissance artists like Botticelli and DaVinci.
+Add a frame of your choice and you’ve got yourself a DIYed artwork!
+If you’d like to opt for a more abstract form of art, you could also choose to frame up magazine cut-outs, pieces of patterned fabric, or your favorite wallpaper or any other random designs, patterns, or cartoons printed out.